-A measure of the inflow or increase in net assets generated by the sales made by a company.
+Revenue: A measure of the inflow or increase in net assets generated by the sales made by a company.
 It reflects the amounts brought into the company by the sales process during a specified period.

-Is defined as the proportion (expressed in percentage) of establishments which responded to the census questionnaire to the total listed (mapped) establishments.
+Response rate: Is defined as the proportion (expressed in percentage) of establishments which responded to the census questionnaire to the total listed (mapped) establishments.

+Non-government

-Non-government Organization: Are legal entities that are principally engaged in the production of nonprofit services for households or the community at large and whose main resources are voluntary contributions.
+Organization: Are legal entities that are principally engaged in the production of non-profit services for households or the community at large and whose main resources are voluntary contributions.

-Is referred to a sole trader or one person business it has only one owner.
+Sole Proprietorship: Is referred to a sole trader or one person business which has only one owner.
 A sole proprietor has no legal personality.
 Therefore, the assets of the business belong to the owner and is personally liable for all debt and claims made against the business.